14 basic cuts of vegetables with sizes

 1. Brunoise (Fine Dice)

 Brunoise is a French cooking term Meaning cutting vegetables into small cubes of precise and uniform measurement.
 This technique is used to cut vegetables into fine dice.
-The food should be first julienned and turned a quarter and dice again to create 1.5 mm cubes.
+The food should be first julienned and turned into a quarter and diced again to create 1.5 mm cubes.

 The food that is Brunoised includes carrots, onions, leeks, celery, bell peppers, and hard root vegetables like beets and turnips.